 In 2015, the U.S. Supreme Court’s ruling in Obergefell v.
 Hodges required all states to recognize same-sex marriage.
 Not every marriage ends happily, though, no matter the gender of the spouses involved.
 With same-sex marriage came same-sex divorce.
 The divorce process can be unpleasant, or even painful, especially when a case involves children or substantial assets.
 LGBTQ+ couples are subject to the same family laws as anyone else, although legal rights on child custody issues can be less certain.
 You have enough to worry about dealing with the emotional and financial issues that come with divorce.
-Let the family law attorneys at Montagna Klein Camden help guide you through the legal process of a divorce, whether it is contested or uncontested.
-To request a free consultation with a member of our office, call (757) 622-8100 or complete the online contact form today.
+Let the family law attorneys at Montagna Law help guide you through the legal process of a divorce, whether it is contested or uncontested.
+To request a consultation with a member of our office, call (757) 622-8100 or complete the online contact form today.

 The divorce lawyers at Montagna Law are a knowledgeable and resourceful team with more than 50 years of experience.
 We have provided vigorous and caring advocacy to hundreds of families.
 We offer hands-on assistance in a wide range of family law matters, representing our clients’ interests with compassion and care.
 Our team includes certified mediation experts who can help when a case does not need to go to trial.